helgridly/canonize/drafts/your-course-is-sus.md

 ---
 layout: canon
 title: Your Course Is Sus
+hidetitle: true
 creation_date: 2025-01-04 23:19:47+00:00
 last_updated: 2025-01-04 23:19:47+00:00
 mentions: ['baoteching']
 tags: ['twitter', 'growth', 'healing', 'pontificating']
 sources: []
 ---

+_with thanks to [@baoteching](https://twitter.com/baoteching) for indulging my initial articulation of these thoughts via DM, and for proofreading this draft_

+# Your Course Is Sus

 I don't trust most courses in the tpot ecosystem.
 Put simply, I think the people running them are woefully underqualified.